mouradsap/cloud-marketing-recommendation-ui-snippet/README.md

 This code sample showcases the consumption of the [Marketing Recommendation Cache service](https://api.sap.com/api/API_MKT_RECOMMENDATION_SRV/resource) into a carousel display of products that may be used on a commerce web shop.
 The recommendations are coming from SAP Marketing Cloud passing through a data buffer layer residing on SAP Cloud Platform.

 With the help of the HTML code snippet, and mandatory parameters, the sample JavaScript first makes a call to get recommendations, followed by another call to get the products master data.
-It then displays the result as a carousel using [slick-carousel](https://github.com/kenwheeler/slick).
+It then displays the recommendations as a carousel using [slick-carousel](https://github.com/kenwheeler/slick).

 ## Requirements